How many girls are there in the Junior School? How many pupils are there in a class? What is the teacher-student ratio?

 Can I change subjects after submitting my application?

 Yes, of course!
 We understand that your choice of subjects may change during the year.
 Please do get in touch to discuss your options with us.

 If I missed the Sixth Form Open Afternoon, can I arrange a tour of the school?

-Yes – please do get in touch with us to arrange an individual tour of our Sixth Form Centre and meet our Head of Sixth Form.
+Yes – please do get in touch with our Admissions team to arrange an individual tour of our Sixth Form Centre and meet our Head of Sixth Form.

 Do you accept overseas applications?

 Yes, we do accept overseas applications.
 Your assessment and interviews can be carried out online but we are not licensed to sponsor student visas.

 What happens if I don’t make my GCSE grades?

 All students holding offers are given an appointment to see us on GCSE results day, to bring in their grades and have their places confirmed.
 If a student with an offer has not obtained the expected grade in one or more of her GCSE subjects, this appointment is an opportunity for us to discuss possible options, which can sometimes include a revised offer for slightly different A levels.Do you offer scholarships and/or bursaries?

 Yes.
 We offer means-tested bursaries up to 100% of fees.
 Scholarships in the Sixth Form may be awarded for academic, art, sport, drama and music.